 - Duplicate: Customer was charged multiple times for the same order.

 - Unauthorized: Customer did not authorize the payment.
-Often linked to fraud or mistaken charges; these are difficult to win.
+Often linked to fraud or mistaken charges.
+These are challenging to win since authorization systems typically show valid approval.

 - Product not received: Customer claims the purchased product or service was not delivered.